babelsociety/website/content/plan/index.md

 - **Food autonomy**: society can guarantee each member enough food to satisfy their needs through a balanced and healthy diet.
 It will be considered achieved when it is no longer necessary to purchase essential food products from external companies.

-- **Territorial autonomy**: the land on which the society’s activities are carried out are fully owned by society itself.
+- **Territorial autonomy**: the land on which the society's activities are carried out are fully owned by society itself.

 - **Energy autonomy**: enough energy is generated to meet the whole society needs, industrial plants included.
 We must be independent at the infrastructure level when it comes to energy creation and distribution.
 To date, a decentralized system of photovoltaic systems seems to be the best solution to achieve energy autonomy, however we highly recommend to  focus as soon as possible on research and experiment with alternative sources of sustainable and eco-friendly energy.